On 1st October 2018 The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 come into force.

 - Animal Boarding Establishment Licence (under the Animal Boarding Establishment Act 1963)

-- Riding Establishment Licence (under the Riding Establishments Act 1964 & 1970)
+- Riding Establishment Licence (under the Riding Establishments Act 1964 and 1970)

 - Pet Shop Licence (under the Pet Animals Act 1951)